Revitalizing Educational Game

 Competitive Analysis

-What did we learn from other educational games on the market?
+We learned from other educational games on the market that..

 • Impactful choices enhance content retention.